 Fig 8.
 Diogenes klaasi (Rahayu and Forest, 1995)

 Description: Shield longer than broad, rostrum bluntly triangular, not reaching up to ocular acicle projections.
 Chelipeds unequal, left than right.
 Upper and lower margins of left cheliped with irregular row of spines.
 Palm convex; outer surface with small spines or tubercles and median longitudinal row of spines.
 Carpus also spinulose on outer surface.
 Dactyls of right chela slender.
 Carpus with a dorsodistal spine.
 Ambulatory legs thin, slender and dactyls longer than propodus.
-Carpi of second and thired pereopods with a dorsodistal spine and an additional spine at the proximal end of carpus of second pereopods.
+Carpi of second and third pereopods with a dorsodistal spine and an additional spine at the proximal end of carpus of second pereopods.
 Chelipeds and an additional spine at the proximal end of carpus of second pereopods.
 Chelipeds and ambulatory legs covered with long setae.
 Telson broad and asymmetrical with a small median cleft.
 Left lobe large than right with oblique terminal margin and about 25 large spines laterally and few spinules;right lobe is smaller than left and with 13 large spines laterally and few smaller spinules on terminal margin.

 Colour: Shield reddish orange.
-Ocular peduncles light grennish orange with antennules and antennae pale yellow.
+Ocular peduncles light greenish orange with antennules and antennae pale yellow.
 Chelipeds dark brownish green.
 Ambulatory legs pale yellow with irregular dark green spots seen in different segments.

 Habitat: sandy shores, usually occupy small gastropods.